stratospheric-dev/stratospheric/README.md

 **Automated Deployment**:

-We start right from the beginning to automate the CI/CD pipeline to get our changes deployed to production in a matter of minutes using GitHub Actions.
+We start right from the beginning with an automated CI/CD pipeline (GitHub Actions) to get our changes deployed to production in a matter of minutes.

 **Seamless Operation**: